ahinc218/ahinc218/README.md

 ### Hi there 👋

 ## Introduction
-Hi, I'm interested in Game programming so that I've been studying game programming recently.
+Hi, I'm interested in Game programming so I've been studying game programming recently.

 ## Career
 Juinor in University